romantomchak/docker-php/docs/cookbook/container-run.md

 $containerCreateResult = $docker->containerCreate($containerConfig, ['name' => 'my-container-unique-name']);
 ```

-Be aware that the container is immutable if you need to change a configuration for a container, you will need to remove
+Be aware, that the container is immutable if you need to change a configuration for a container, you will need to remove
 the existing one and create it again with the new configuration.

 ## Starting the container